Critical Care PhD / MPhil / MD

 Facilities

 The University of Liverpool has excellent research facilities within the Faculty of Health and Life Sciences.
 These are available with excellent technical support to external users from industry and other academic institutions.
-Postgraduate researchers benefit from the facilities provided by the Technology Directorate.
+Postgraduate researchers benefit from facilities and training at the Liverpool Shared Research Facilities.

 Study options and fees